TAP-GGC/Jedi/README.md

 8. Check the email you used to sign up for the account for an account confirmation email and then Click “Complete Sign Up”.
    ![Creating a Teacher Sphero Account](Media/Creating%20a%20Teacher%20Sphero%20Account.pdf)

+### Creating a Classroom and Adding Students in Sphero Edu
+1. Open a web browser and type in the following URL. <br>
+•	edu.sphero.com/sphero/home
+2. Once the website opens click “Sign In” in the top right corner.
+3. Enter your Username and Password that is associated to your teacher account and click “Sign In”.
+4. Click on “Teachers”
+5. Select “Classes” in the top right corner in between “My Content” and your Username.
+6. Click “+ Create New Classes” on the task bar on the left side of the screen.
+7. Click on “Class Code” <br>
+•	The rest of the steps will explain how to create a class using the class code option.
+If you decide to use a different way to create your class, then the next steps may not be helpful to you.
+8. Enter your Class Name in the text box.
+Ex.
+“TAP”, “Workshop”, etc.... and click next
+9. This screen presents you with your personal class code that you will be giving to your students so they can access the class.
+This will be accessible to you at any point.
+10. Click “Add Student” to continue.
+11. Enter the students First Name in the text box that’s titled “First Name” and the students Last Initial in the text box that’s titled “Last Initial”.
+12. Click “Add Student” to continue adding students into your classroom.
+13. Click “Submit” when you have added all the students.
+14. You now can see all the students you have added to your classroom.
+At this point you can add more students or remove students as needed as well as share your programs with your students.

 ### Construction
 For instructions on how to build the maze please use the pdf file linked below. <br>